scorpionjacky/linux-kernel/boot/multiboot_2.md

 stack_top:
 ```

-The resb command reserves the specified amount of bytes without initializing them, so the 8KiB don't need to be saved in the executable.
-The align 4096 ensures that the page tables are page aligned.
+The `resb` command reserves the specified amount of bytes without initializing them, so the 8KiB don't need to be saved in the executable.
+The `align 4096` ensures that the page tables are page aligned.

-When GRUB creates the .bss section in memory, it will initialize it to 0.
-So the p4_table is already valid (it contains 512 non-present entries) but not very useful.
-To be able to map 2MiB pages, we need to link P4's first entry to the p3_table and P3's first entry to the the p2_table:
+When GRUB creates the `.bss` section in memory, it will initialize it to `0`.
+So the `p4_table` is already valid (it contains 512 non-present entries) but not very useful.
+To be able to map 2MiB pages, we need to link P4's first entry to the `p3_table` and P3's first entry to the the `p2_table`:

 ```asm
 set_up_page_tables: